 But everyone loves sugar—and for good reason.
 Consuming sugar causes dopamine (a neurotransmitter that helps control the brain’s reward and pleasure centers) to be released and actually activates your brain’s “reward system.”
 Here, take a look at this video produced by Ted-Ed:

-This is not to say that all sugar is bad for you.
-Your body, particularly your brain, requires glucose in order to function properly.
+This is not to say that all components of sugar are bad for you.
+Your body, and your brain in particular,requires glucose in order to function properly.
 Consuming all-natural sugars, like what you find in fruit and vegetables, is not something to worry about.
-It’s unrealstic to think you can avoid all added sugars.
+It’s unrealistic to think you can avoid all added sugars.
 So, in order to minimize the health risks associated with added sugar, we asked ourselves—how much can you eat a day and get away with?

-The American Heart Association recommends 24 grams of added sugar per day for women.
-Men on the other hand are recommended 36 grams of added sugar per day— lucky guys!
+The American Heart Association recommends 24 grams of added sugar per day for women and 36 grams of added sugar per day for men.

 Keep in mind, this does not include sugar from milk, fruits, and vegetables.